 - The danger of mishandled information and why privacy does matter

 - A factory reset is not enough to completely eliminate your data

 What should I do to avoid hackers spying through my webcam?

-A rock solid anti-virus or anti-malware should do its job in protecting your laptop against all culprits.
-The only problem that is left is choosing which one works the best to spot and block all malwares attacking your machine.
+A rock-solid anti-virus or anti-malware should do its job in protecting your laptop against all culprits.
+The only problem that is left is choosing which one works the best to spot and block all malware attacking your machine.
 This means that businesses should invest more in these security protocols on all of the computers that are being used by their employees.
 Household residences are advised to subscribe to family plans so every computer or device in the house can be protected.

 #1.
 Choose the Best Multi-Layered Anti-Malware Software

 With regards to choosing the best subscription plan whether it will be for personal, household, or business use, protecting your system with multi-layered security software should be one of your top concerns.
 These should include a phishing & spam detecting system, a whitelist-based layered firewall, and anti-malware software from top-rated providers.
 Plus, you need to ensure that they have very tight control on its admin accounts to avoid segmented access on many computers.

 Covering your web camera when not in use is a good practice for all users.
 This practice is even recommended by both Edward Snowden and Mark Zuckerberg across all devices they own.
 Blocking the plain view of the perpetrators through the lenses of your camera compliments the security software that you will install on your device.
 It can be a sticky note or a plaster tape attached to the laptop camera.
 This is a money-saving way to keep your devices secured from all security breaches that can be made through your laptop camera.